COVID19Tracking/website/CONTRIBUTING.md

 ## Commit messages and pull request titles

 Write your commit messages and PR titles following the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) format.
+The pattern is `<type>([optional scope]): Message,`, for example: `fix(docs): Fixed typos in contributor documentation`.
 They should be both concise and specific.
 Examples of good commit messages are:

 - fix(design): Added more padding to buttons
 - chore(docs): Copy edit the contributing page